 Taho is a Filipino dessert similar to a pudding.
 It is a classic sweet snack made with silken tofu, sago, or tapioca pearls, and usually topped with simple brown sugar syrup.

 What’s great about taho is that you can serve it in cups so it is very easy to eat.
+It’s also incredibly light and refreshing after a meal.

 10. Pinoy Fruit Salad